Chat Completions

 |---|---|---|

-| modelrequired | string | ID of the model to use (e.g., "deepseek-r1-distill-llama-70b").
-This field is informational; the actual model used is determined by the endpoint configuration. |
+| modelrequired | string | ID of the model to use.
+The field is informational; the actual model served is determined by the endpoint configuration, so any non-empty string is accepted (the canonical form is the endpoint's configured model name). |

 | messagesrequired | array | A list of messages comprising the conversation so far.
 Supports roles: system, user, assistant, tool, developer. |